Bibhash7/Bibhash7/README.md

 I am Bibhash Ghosh, currently working as a software developer at TCS.

 Regarding my work experience I am Python Developer.
-Worked on OpenCv, Data extraction and Big Data transfer using Full and Incremental Load.
+I have worked on OpenCv, Data extraction from pdf using python and Big Data transfer using Full and Incremental Load.

 I have done MCA from Jadavpur University.